 Should you ever need an extraction, your dentist will use local anesthesia to make sure you are comfortable the entire time.

 The wisdom teeth are actually just a third set of molars, but unfortunately, most people simply don’t have enough room in their mouth to fit these teeth, leading them to cause a litany of problems when they start to come in.
 These can include jaw pain, teeth crowding, and even an infection that can impact the surrounding healthy teeth.
-Fortunately, our practice has the training and tools to perform safe and effective wisdom teeth extractions right in our Porter office.
+Fortunately, our dental office has the training and tools to perform safe and effective wisdom teeth extractions right in our Porter dental office.